amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 Trimming the verbose syntax and the extraneous features of Fortran is not only feasible, it is also the most sensible option.
 This new Fortran, as it were, will employ the syntax and semantics of modern FP languages, like Haskell, OCaml, and F#, and incorporate features from modern proof assistants, like Agda, Idris, and Lean.
 But it will retain Fortran's array manipulation and parallel programming facilities.
 Yet, it is but a thin veneer of palatable, alternative syntax atop the Fortran 2023 syntax.
 In terms of syntactic differences, this effort is analogous to what [Reason](https://reasonml.github.io/) is to [OCaml](https://ocaml.org/).
 And in terms of semantics, it is like what [Agda](https://agda.readthedocs.io/en/latest/index.html) is to [Haskell](https://www.haskell.org).
 The compiler transpiles this new, higher-abstraction language down to Fortran, then invokes the Fortran compiler to produce the native binary.
 And just as C++ is able to interact natively with the existing C binaries, this new language will interact with the existing Fortran binaries.

 After this modernisation, the resultant language is still Fortran in essence—a scientific DSL with built-in parallel programming facilities—but without the decades-old crust.
 And it provides familiar modern comforts and accoutrements that young programmers adore.
+Those who find it irksome to call this language the "new Fortran" may refer to it simply as $𝓕$ or $\Phi$, after its functional roots.

 # MODERNISATION